-Power Surge Damage Case Study Athens
+Power Surge Damage Case Study in Athens, GA

 Power surge damage can feel random—one day everything works, the next you’re staring at a dead TV, a tripped breaker, or a garage door opener that suddenly forgot how to be a garage door opener.
 This case study is for homeowners and small business owners who want to understand what a surge can do, what a professional electrician typically checks first, and how to reduce the chances of repeat failures.
 It matters because surges don’t always announce themselves with a dramatic pop; sometimes they quietly shorten the life of expensive electronics and critical appliances.
 In the summer months, when homes often run more equipment at once, small electrical weaknesses can be easier to notice—usually at the most inconvenient time.